 Why does Geisinger have an Environmental Health Institute?
-Because…

-- Geisinger is a leader in personalized medicine, integrating genomics into health systems.
+- Geisinger is a leader in personalized health, integrating genomics into health systems.
 It is increasingly understood that our genes interact with exposures around us to cause disease.
 It has been said that, for many diseases, "…genes load the gun, but environmental exposures pull the trigger."

 - Community circumstances can affect health.
 Many chronic diseases have lifestyle factors such as diet, physical activity and stress, that can be influenced by the communities in which we live.